Transformer On Load

 Hence, the ratio of primary current to secondary current in transformer is exactly equal to the ratio of secondary turns to primary turns.

 Transformer Is Constant Flux Device :

 Transformer Is Constant Flux Device: The transformer is a static device and works only on AC.
 There is no rotating part.
-It transmits power from one circuit to another without changing frequency but voltage and current in transformer can be raised or lowered as per turns ratio.
-The product of VI is same on both sides.
+It transmits power from one circuit to another without changing frequency but voltage and current in the transformer can be raised or lowered as per turns ratio.
+The product of VI is the same on both sides.

-There are two separate windings called primary winding and secondary winding.
-When a load is connected to secondary of transformer, I2 flows through it.
+There are two separate windings called the primary winding and secondary winding.
+When a load is connected to the secondary of transformer, I2 flows through it.
 Current in transformer I2 creates a secondary flux ϕ2.
-The flux ϕ2 opposes main flux setup by I1.
+The flux ϕ2 opposes the main flux setup by I1.
 The flux ϕ2 weakens the main flux ϕ.
-Because of this E1 reduces and difference of voltage V2 and E1 increases.
-Hence more current in transformer is drawn from the source unit and the original flux ϕ is obtained.
-The additional current in transformer drawn is in phase opposition with secondary current in transformer I2 which produces a flux ϕ1 in the same direction as the main flux ϕ and cancels the flux ϕ.
+Because of this E1 reduces and the difference of voltage V2 and E1 increases.
+Hence more current in the transformer is drawn from the source unit and the original flux ϕ is obtained.
+The additional current in the transformer drawn is in phase opposition with the secondary current in transformer I2 which produces a flux ϕ1 in the same direction as the main flux ϕ and cancels the flux ϕ.
 Thus flux in the transformer core remains constant at no load to full load.